The Causal Action in Minkowski Space and Surface Layer Integrals: Mathematical setup

 Working in the symmetric gauge, the resulting perturbation of the Dirac operator is

 After including these potentials into the operator~$\B$ in the Dirac equation~\eqref{q:Dinteract}, the distribution~$\tilde{t}$ is computed with the help of the causal perturbation expansion (for an introduction see~\cite[Section~2.1]{cfs}).
 Before forming composite expressions in the kernel of the fermionic projector, one must introduce an ultraviolet regularization.
 We denote the length scale of this regularization by~$\varepsilon$.
 Then the Lagrangian can be computed asymptotically as~$\varepsilon \searrow 0$ in the formalism of the continuum limit (as introduced in~\cite[Sections~2.4 and~2.6]{cfs}).
-We again assume the following regularization conditions (see~\cite[eqs~(4.6.36), (4.6.38), (4.9.2) and~(5.2.9), (5.2.10)]{cfs})
+For completeness, we remark that we again assume the following regularization conditions (see~\cite[equations~(4.6.36), (4.6.38), (4.9.2) and~(5.2.9), (5.2.10)]{cfs})